dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

     <figcaption>A screenshot of a break in our trace.</figcaption>
 </figure>

-This is happening because the `ForceCompleteMemberByLocation` can not be found in the previous trace, and therefore we hit this code path in `FixCallStacks`:
+This is happening because the `ForceCompleteMemberByLocation` function call can not be found in the previous trace, and therefore we hit this code path in `FixCallStacks`:

 ```csharp
 if (candidates.Count == 0) // <==== No matches! ====